MENO: MeanFlow-Enhanced Neural Operators for Dynamical Systems: Introduction

-The main contributions of this work are: \begin{itemize} \item A novel framework, MENO, that combines a neural operator with a stochastic generative decoder to achieve accurate and efficient all-scale predictions of dynamical systems. \item The first use of an improved MeanFlow model for one-step generative refinement in scientific ML, which is significantly more efficient than diffusion-based counterparts. \item We provide comprehensive empirical results demonstrating improved prediction accuracy and faithful statistical property recovery on 3 different cross-physics and high-resolution dynamical systems governed by diverse governing equations.

-\end{itemize} We demonstrate the effectiveness and flexibility of the MENO framework through extensive experimental validation on three challenging benchmarks, including phase-field dynamics, the two-dimensional Kolmogorov flow, and a two-dimensional active matter system with resolutions up to $256 \times 256$ derived from \textit{The Well} scientific machine learning dataset~\cite{ohana2024well}.
+In this work, we exploit the efficiency of i-MF to address the limitations of neural operators while retaining their differentiability and computational efficiency.
+We propose MENO, a two-stage hybrid framework designed to deliver accurate all-scale predictions with minimal inference overhead.
+Specifically, MENO decouples the prediction task into two complementary components: a standard neural operator first learns the coarse-scale system dynamics, while a downstream generative decoder, constructed based on the i-MF model, recovers the multi-scale predictive details in a single efficient step.
+The main contributions of this work are: \begin{itemize} \item A novel two-stage framework, MENO, that combines a neural operator with a stochastic generative decoder to achieve accurate and efficient multi-scale predictions of dynamical systems. \item The first use of an improved MeanFlow model for one-step generative refinement in scientific machine learning, which is significantly more efficient than diffusion-based counterparts. \item We provide comprehensive empirical results demonstrating improved prediction accuracy and faithful statistical property recovery on 3 different cross-physics and high-resolution dynamical systems governed by diverse governing equations. \end{itemize} We demonstrate the effectiveness and flexibility of the MENO framework through extensive experimental validation on three benchmark systems, including phase-field dynamics, the two-dimensional Kolmogorov flow, and a two-dimensional active matter system with resolutions up to $256 \times 256$ derived from \textit{The Well} scientific machine learning dataset~\cite{ohana2024well}.
 MENO achieves high-fidelity predictions for high-resolution dynamical systems with minimal computational overhead.
 We compare MENO against a widely used approach for generative fidelity refinement of physical fields, namely diffusion model (DM) based enhancement~\cite{shu2023physics, oommen2024integrating}.
-MENO achieves up to a $12 \times$ inference speedup over DM-enhanced counterparts while preserving small-scale accuracy, and it consistently outperforms neural operator baselines in predictive fidelity.
+MENO achieves up to a $14\times$ inference speedup over DM-enhanced counterparts while preserving small-scale accuracy, and it consistently outperforms neural operator baselines in predictive fidelity.